-Charter School shall comply with all federal and state legal requirements, including but not limited to the requirements of SB 277 (2015), related to student immunization, health examination, and health screening, including but not limited to screening for vision, hearing, and scoliosis, to the same extent as would be required if the students were attending a non-charter public school.
+Charter School shall comply with all federal and state legal requirements, including but not limited to the requirements of SB 277 (2015), related to student immunization, health examination, and health screening, including but not limited to screening for vision (including Education Code Section 49455.5), hearing, and scoliosis, to the same extent as would be required if the students were attending a non-charter public school.
 Charter School shall maintain student immunization, health examination, and health screening records on file.